John-Lizarazu/Lizarazu-MemoryGame/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-[If I had spent a few more hours on this project I would look back on my code and make more comment on what the functions do and go into detail about my work so that if someone else would like to review my code they can read my comments and understand my way of thinking.
+[If I had spent a few more hours on this project I would look back on my code and make more comments on what the functions do and go into detail about my work so that if someone else would like to review my code they can read my comments and understand my way of thinking.
 I would also refactor my code to make the webiste faster and maybe learn how to not overcomplicate my work.
 A feature I would like to add is making levels and keeping a scoreboard so that others can compete